-In the section 4 and in the appendices A1-A5 we have investigated several geomagnetic storm periods, based on magnetometer measurements onboard the CHAMP satellite.
-The Hall currents in the high-latitude upper ionosphere of the Northern Hemisphere were analysed for various MLT sectors with regard to their position in geomagnetic latitude, their strenth and direction.
+In the Sect.
+4 and in Appendix A1-A5, we have investigated several geomagnetic storm periods based on magnetometer measurements onboard the CHAMP satellite.
+The Hall currents in the high-latitude upper ionosphere of the Northern Hemisphere were analyzed for various MLT sectors with regard to their position in geomagnetic latitude, their strength, and their direction.
 The empirical description concerned the appearance of the EE, the WE, and the PE during various storm phases and was carried out primarily qualitatively.